 Other than a slight variation in the questions you may be asked, you can expect your SOAP residency interview to look much the same as any residency interview.
 However, the stakes may be higher here if you’ve gone unmatched or need to secure a position, so it may be worth it to invest in some residency interview prep or tutoring to help you prepare.
 It could be that your application is strong, but your interview skills weren’t as competitive as other candidates.

-Because SOAP is your second chance to nab a residency training position—unless you are waiting to reapply in next year’s match—its imperative that you start preparing.
-You can start preparing even well before Match Day, even if you think your chances of going matched are good.
+Because SOAP is your second chance to nab a residency training position—unless you are waiting to reapply in next year’s match, its imperative that you start preparing.
+You can start preparing even well before Match Day, even if you think your chances of getting matched are good.
 Some candidates apply to extremely competitive specialties, and they won’t know the outcome of their application until Match Day.
 By then, SOAP will already be starting, and you’ll have very little time to prepare.

-How to prepare for a SOAP residency interview
+How to Prepare for SOAP Residency Interview Questions

 Just like the regular match, it’s a good idea to compile a list of potential programs to apply to and do some research on them ahead of time.
 Knowing how many residency programs to apply to can be a debate, but SOAP allows you to apply to 45 programs in all.
 For SOAP, apply to as many as possible, even if they are not in your chosen specialty.
 Once you’ve secured a training position, it will be much easier to switch specialties or do a residency swap.